 How to Treat Sunburn

 “Most importantly, get out of the sun to prevent further damage.
-Use of cool compresses or cool showers can be soothing.
-Taking NSAIDs such as ibuprofen can decrease pain and reduce redness.
+Using cool compresses or taking cool showers can be soothing.
 Moisturize with fragrance-free aloe vera (keep in the refrigerator for extra cooling) and stay hydrated,” Cellura recommends.
 “In severe, rare cases, use of steroids or even hospitalization may be required.
 Avoid peeling at the skin and simply moisturize to allow the sloughed skin to come off naturally.
 Some patients believe getting a ‘base tan’ can be beneficial, when in fact, any sunburn can be damaging to the skin.”

 “It may be wise to visit a doctor if the sunburn is severe, especially if you are experiencing symptoms such as chills, malaise, and extreme pain,” says Cellura.
 “In rare instances, hospitalization may be required in order to correct electrolyte imbalances and properly treat the burn.”

-Cellura also says that in addition to ibuprofen, hydrocortisone cream can be a helpful anti-inflammatory, too.
+Cellura also says that, in addition to ibuprofen, hydrocortisone cream can be a helpful anti-inflammatory, too.
 “I would avoid lidocaine or benzocaine products as they can irritate the skin and may even induce an allergic reaction.
-I would also avoid any thick ointments such as Vaseline or Aquaphor in the initial stages of sunburn as, due to their thickness, they may trap heat,” Cullura cautions.
+I would also avoid any thick ointments such as Vaseline or Aquaphor in the initial stages of sunburn as, due to their thickness, they may trap heat,” Cellura cautions.

-Read on for some of our recommendations for treatments that are easy to find at a local drug store, or online, but next weekend?
+Planning a trip next weekend?
 Bring the sunblock, keep your shirt on, wear a hat, and bring an umbrella.

 - How to get rid of acne once for all